-New Zealand Government Procurement and Property (NZGPP) is developing a government-wide reporting framework to help implement broader outcomes, which agencies will be required to contribute to over time.
-NZGPP will update to agencies as the framework progresses.
+New Zealand Government Procurement (NZGP) is developing a government-wide reporting framework to help implement broader outcomes, which agencies will be required to contribute to over time.
+NZGP will update to agencies as the framework progresses.

 While the framework is still under development, your agency should have systems and processes in place to: